Answers to Frequently Asked Jury Duty Questions

 Called for jury duty in Erie County, Pennsylvania?
-We have Erie County's answers to some frequently asked jury duty questions.
-For more information about the trial of injury, malpractice and insurance cases, call today for a free, no-obligation consult at 814-580-5017 or toll free at 877-505-9548.
+We have Erie County’s answers to some frequently asked jury duty questions.
+For more information about the trial of injury, malpractice, and insurance cases, call today for a free, no-obligation consult at 814-833-7100 or toll free at 814-833-7100.

-Jury Duty is an important civic duty but it is one that many citizens know little about.
-In fact, as Erie trial lawyers, we frequently get questions from family, friends and clients when they get their jury duty summons.
-Fortunately, Erie County has provided answers to some of the most frequently asked jury duty questions and we provide those answers here for you.*
+Jury Duty is an important civic duty, but it is one that many citizens know little about.
+In fact, as Erie trial lawyers, we frequently get questions from family, friends, and clients when they get their jury duty summonses.
+Fortunately, Erie County has provided answers to some of the most frequently asked jury duty questions and we provide those answers here for you.

 Who may be called to serve as a juror?

 The service you will be performing as jurors in the Court is the cornerstone of our judicial system.
-It is a vital duty of every citizen, an absolute essential to our form of democratic society.
-Without it our system of justice could be ruled by oppression or engulfed in anarchy.
-Fulfilling your obligation as a juror ensures your fellow citizens of a fair decision regarding their property rights, or their life and liberty.
+It is a vital duty of every citizen and absolutely essential to our form of democratic society.
+Without it, our system of justice could be ruled by oppression or engulfed in anarchy.
+Fulfilling your obligation as a juror ensures your fellow citizens of a fair decision regarding their property rights or their life and liberty.

 How was my name selected for jury duty?